DEADLY FORCE INCIDENTS ASSOCIATED WITH FAITH-BASED OPERATIONS IN THE U.S.

 This incident tracking includes all incidents where the senior pastor (and / or members of the pastor’s family) was murdered (or committed suicide) at their home, or murdered someone else themselves.
 Such an event would impact any church deeply, so we need to know about these as well.
 Though relatively few, it makes it difficult for those wanting a simple narrative of these incidents happening, “only at churches and faith-based organizations.”
 A proper way of saying it, is “directly impacting churches and faith-based organizations” OR “Associated with …”

-When I started tracking deadly force incidents associated with faith-based organizations I had ideas of what such an incident looked like.
+When Carl Chinn started tracking deadly force incidents associated with faith-based organizations he had ideas of what such an incident looked like.
 Those ideas came from archetypical stories like Alvin Lee King (6/22/1980) or Shon Miller (3/10/1999) shooting church congregants as they sat in a worship service.
 As reading dozens of stories in a few years turned into researching hundreds of stories over more than a decade, a clearer understanding of the assorted nature of deadly force incidents emerged.
 Details of every attack are unique, but patterns developed and trends emerged to challenge pre-conceived notions.
 The reality of vulnerabilities and what really constituted a deadly force incident expanded.

-One of the biggest misconceptions I still encounter with some readers is that we should only be concerned about an incident that has something to do specifically with the church – an opinion that we should analyze the details of an attack on faith-based property to see if there was some sort of “connection” to the ministry.
+One of the biggest misconceptions still encountered with some readers is that we should only be concerned about an incident that has something to do specifically with the church – an opinion that we should analyze the details of an attack on faith-based property to see if there was some sort of “connection” to the ministry.

-As if a stabbing at a Wal-Mart would have to be related to the cost of underwear for store security to be concerned?
+As if a stabbing at a Wal-Mart would have to be related to the cost of toilet paper for store security to be concerned?
 If a dead body showed up on the front steps of your home it would be irrelevant to you?
 If a drug deal turned bad and ended with gunfire on the White House lawn it wouldn’t be noteworthy if the President wasn’t even there at the time and no connection to the President could be confirmed?
 Any church that has experienced violence on their grounds knows how personal it is, whether it happened during a service or not and regardless of the connection to the church.

 Statistics can be found (or manipulated) to support predetermined opinions.
 So care must be taken in the gathering and presentation.
-I try very hard to discover and present simple truth in numbers and narratives.
+We try very hard to discover and present simple truth in numbers and narratives.
 There is no agenda aside from information for the proliferation of awareness in order to start, improve or confirm safety and security readiness in faith-based operations.

 This website is not in competition with any other website, speaker or author.
 Others contribute many good things through their websites and diverse venues.
 Paul said, “Test everything.
 Hold on to the good,”[i] Test what you find here and on other sites then apply the combination of all the best to your specific ministry.
 But get started .